About John

 I am originally from Belfast, now living in Dublin.
 I am an architect but have swapped the pencil and drawing board for a pen and keyboard.

 I joined Beechmount Harriers Running Club at the age of 14, completing full marathons in Dublin and Derry.
 I also had a window cleaning round at weekends which kept me off the streets.
-West Belfast was a warzone when I was growing up.
-Rioting was commonplace and I would witness gun and bomb violence on a daily basis.
-But, these were just normal times for people living through The Troubles and everyone made the best of what they could.
+West Belfast was a warzone when I grew up.
+Rioting took place almost every night and I would witness gun and bomb violence on a daily basis.
+But, these were just normal times for people living through The Troubles and everyone just got on with life, best way they could.
 I enjoyed drawing and writing poetry in my spare time.

-After the financial crash, I moved into property management going from running a large architecture team to collecting commercial and retail debt.
+After the financial crash, I moved into property management going from running a large architecture team to arranging services, maintenance, rent and service charge budgets in large commercial centres.
 I opened my own architectural practice in 2016.

 Some of my architectural work can be viewed on https://jamtravelogue.com/architecture